 “I started supporting Zak and his family last year.
 Due to COVID-19 we had to make sure we had a lot more safety protocols in place cleaning the vehicle down, wearing facemasks and having regular COVID-19 tests.
 Demelza children, like Zak are vulnerable so I wanted to make sure the process was as smooth as possible.

-“I think Zak’s family where really reassured by the measures we took and they put a lot of trust in us.
+“I think Zak’s family was really reassured by the measures we took and they put a lot of trust in us.
 Zak was such a bouncy, bubbly boy, but the treatment was really hard on him.
-There were a couple of times that he was sick while he was travelling with us and his dad was able to be sat next him, taking care of him – not having to be distracted by driving and pulling over.
+There were a couple of times that he was sick while he was traveling with us and his dad was able to be sat next to him, taking care of him – not having to be distracted by driving and pulling over.
 Us driving them to and from appointments takes the worry out of it for the family.

 “I really didn’t like being late to pick Zak and his dad up for their appointments.
 So, I was always 10-15 minutes early.
 Think they always appreciated this, it meant that they didn’t have the worry or tension about what if he is late and then we’re late to our appointment.
 I understood how important the appointments were and not something said to us, but I think it is always best to be early.

 “He really was a lovely lad, he loved music, was full of smiles and considering the situation was incredibly brave.
 I was very upset when he died and was able to talk this through with David.
 It is about all of them as a family, they are such a nice family, parents were lovely, kind and so appreciative of what we did for them.